 Imagine watching a rocket being assembled in a cavernous laboratory or standing next to a famous space capsule.
-Visiting a real space center where spaceships, shuttles, and satellites come to life is thrilling.
-Bring that vision to life on a tour of NASA’s Goddard Space Flight Center.
+If you dream of starship adventures, nudge that vision to life on a tour of NASA’s Goddard Space Flight Center.
+Visiting a real space center where spaceships, shuttles, and satellites come to life is more thrilling than any movie or book.

-I’ve dreamed of starship travel, read the great authors of science fiction and watched Star Wars, Close Encounters and Star Trek episodes over and over.
-There was no way I was going to miss a chance to tour Goddard.
+I’ve dreamed of starship travel, read the great authors of science fiction, and watched Star Wars, Close Encounters and Star Trek episodes over and over.
+So I jumped at a chance to tour the Goddard Space Center.
 However, just as with space flight, there was a finite window of opportunity for a private tour during my son’s year-long NASA Science Animation Fellowship.

-Here’s one of his first videos for NASA:
+Here’s one of my son’s first videos for NASA:

-The Goddard campus is low and nondescript with close-set buildings rolling out across acres.
-You enter through a security center where you’re screened for an entrance badge.
+The Goddard campus is built low and nondescript with close-set buildings rolling out across acres.
+You enter through a security center and screened for an entrance badge.
 You’ll need a passport or drivers license and if you’re concerned about whether you can get in, check the website.
-I picked up my badge easily and rode over to the building that houses the Image Concept Lab, film studio and media offices.
+I picked up my badge easily and rode over to the building that houses the Image Concept Lab, film studio, and media offices.

 Here’s a video from the tour: